superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 Why do your own JSON?
 Only write something like that if there is a reason.

+CALEB: I made my own mostly just because I wanted to try it (it didn't take too long), and to limit the amount of external dependencies, but that doesn't matter too much I guess.
+But you're right, no need to reinvent the wheel in this case.

 What about `#[serde(skip_serializing_if="Option::is_none")]`

 * https://github.com/serde-rs/json/issues/513

 * https://stackoverflow.com/questions/53900612/how-do-i-avoid-generating-json-when-serializing-a-value-that-is-null-or-a-defaul

+CALEB: I already knew serde was an option, I just chose not to use it.
+Probably should have.

 iterate fields

 * https://github.com/ChayimFriedman2/fields-iter
   * You don't have to iterate over the fields

+CALEB: Same thing, avoiding dependencies.
+Probably should use it though.
+I'm used to the JS world, where someone can build a node project and not know what's going on because they've installed 5000 npm packages instead of writing their own stuff, so when something breaks, they don't know if it's their code or one of the packages at fault.

 ---------------